SomeMoosery/budget-spa/README.md

 1. Simply run `serverless` in your project directory to deploy and udpate your app
     - The URL will be given after the command successfully runs
+    - **NOTE:** The first time you run this, you'll need to add this URL to your trusted credentials in your Google Cloud Platform project you created for this app!!
     - **NOTE:** On your first deployment, it may take up to an hour the site to appear at the given URL

 ## Troubleshooting

-1. Ensuring you have the right Authorized Javascript Origins set: [here](https://developers.google.com/identity/sign-in/web/server-side-flow) [here](https://stackoverflow.com/questions/44068680/not-a-valid-origin-for-the-client-from-google-api-oauth) and [here](https://developers.google.com/identity/sign-in/web/sign-in)
+1. Ensure you have the right Authorized Javascript Origins set: [here](https://developers.google.com/identity/sign-in/web/server-side-flow) [here](https://stackoverflow.com/questions/44068680/not-a-valid-origin-for-the-client-from-google-api-oauth) and [here](https://developers.google.com/identity/sign-in/web/sign-in)
+2. If you deployed the site, visit the listed URL, and get an error in the window when clicking on the Google Authentication button: make sure that you have added the this URL to your Google Cloud Platform project under Credentials.

 ## Available Scripts